 I’ve been reading The Last Train to Zona Verde by Paul Theroux for two weeks.
 It’s not that I am a slow reader, it’s just that I enjoy reading it again and again.
 This is one of my favorite quotes:

-“Time is a factor in travel, one of the most crucial, though it didn’t matter when I first started travelling as a youth, and latter as a middle-aged man: I believed I had all the time in the world then.
+“Time is a factor in travel, one of the most crucial, though it didn’t matter when I first started traveling as a youth, and later as a middle-aged man: I believed I had all the time in the world then.
 My travel was open-ended.”

 Theroux (2013, p.
 349)

 I like it.
 I like his language.
 Besides, I agree with the author that time is important in life and in travel.
 When I was young, time was on my side.
 Now, I’m a middle-aged man ( I think).
 I feel that time is no longer on my side.
 It moves too fast.
 Time is nobody’s friend.